-Computer-Guided Implant Dentistry
+Computer Guided Implant Dentistry

-Computer-guided implant placement uses the latest technology to "virtually" place the implants into the patient's scanned jaws using computer graphics.
+Computer-guided implant placement uses the latest technology to "virtually" place the implants into the patient's scanned jaw using computer graphics.
 This model is then transferred to a surgical guide that is actually used on the patient during the implant placement visit.

 This process ensures the implants are placed at the precise angle and depth to most efficiently use the available bone.
 This results in the strongest, most stable implant integration possible.
-It also allows us to choose areas for placement ahead of time which give the best esthetic results.
+It also allows us to choose areas for placement ahead of time which give the best aesthetic results.

 - One 20 second scan provides 3-D data for improved patient diagnosis.